FerrahWolfeh/imageboard-downloader-rs/README.md

 It is a cross-platform tool with speed, simple cli interface and multiple simultaneous downloads as its main focus.

+*imageboard_downloader_rs* currently has a hardcoded limit of **100** pages per download session to prevent API rate-limiting and put less strain on the imageboard servers.

+⚠ ***Recommendation:*** **Avoid downloading single tag selections that span ~100k posts alone or without using the download limiter.
+Be reasonate!**

 ![Running example](assets/mini-ex.gif)

 ## Features